SparkPost/support-docs/articles/user-guide/amp-for-email.md

 ## CSS Requirements

 Any and all CSS in any AMP document must be included in a `<style amp-custom>` tag within the header or as inline style attributes.
-The entire '<style>' tag cannot exceed 50,000 bytes.
+The entire `<style>` tag cannot exceed 50,000 bytes.
+The CSS allowed withim email messages will vary depending on the email provider.
+The list of CSS properties allowed within Gmail can be found [here](https://developers.google.com/gmail/design/reference/supported_css).

 Example:
 ```json
 <style amp-custom>